Who we are

 Long-standing Commitment to Social Innovation

 Duke has been a pioneering leader in the study and practice of social innovation and entrepreneurship and Duke has proven success in supporting social entrepreneurs on the front lines of social change. social innovation through accelerator models.
 For example, the Social Entrepreneurship Accelerator at Duke was a five-year program that supported innovative solutions to address global health challenges.
-In a similar vein, the Duke-UNICEF Innovation Accelerator will support innovative solutions that address the health of children.
+In a similar vein, the Duke-UNICEF Innovation Accelerator supports innovative solutions that address the health and needs of children.
 Social entrepreneurs also receive engagement and support from Duke staff, faculty, students and alumni.
 The Duke Innovation & Entrepreneurship Initiative coordinates campus engagement with the Innovation Accelerator.

 Matthew T.A.
 Nash designs and manages university-wide social innovation and entrepreneurship programming for the Duke Innovation and Entrepreneurship Initiative.
 Matt is also a visiting lecturer at Duke’s Sanford School of Public Policy, where he teaches undergraduate and graduate level courses in social innovation and entrepreneurship.
 He also directs the DukeEngage summer program in Detroit, leads Duke’s participation in the Ashoka U Changemaker Campus Consortium and the Clinton Global Initiative University programs, and leads the Executive Certificate in Nonprofit Leadership program for Duke Continuing Studies.
 Previously, Matt served as executive director of the Center for the Advancement of Social Entrepreneurship (CASE) at Duke’s Fuqua School of Business and as founding center director of the Social Entrepreneurship Accelerator at Duke (SEAD), a USAID-funded development lab for scaling innovations in global health.